omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 Digital exhibit publishing is a popular class assignment for students, or a way for users and volunteers to contribute to your institution.
 Learn more about [creating different users and giving them permissions](../Admin/Users.md) to build things on your Omeka Classic installation.

 It's also common to create a digital companion exhibit to a physical exhibit in your space.
 Digital exhibits can expand upon and complement your displays of artifacts.

-Do you want to print **QR codes** that will link people to individual items in your Omeka Classic site?
+Do you want to print **QR codes** that will link exhibit visitors to individual items in your Omeka Classic site?
 Install the [Reports](../Plugins/Reports.md) plugin.

 Create webpages
 ---------------------